<< Short intro to LoC for SEO >>

 Escrowed + Line of Credit

-Currently DebtDAO only supports one way of charging interest - Fixed rate APR (denominated in bps) with a two fee tiers for drawn and undrawn credit (a.k.a dRate
+Currently DebtDAO only supports one way of charging interest - fixed rate APR (denominated in bps) with two fee tiers for drawn and undrawn credit (a.k.a dRate

 and fRate